 Purpura occurs when small blood vessels burst, causing blood to pool under the skin.
 This can create purple spots on the skin that range in size from small dots to large patches.
-Purpura spots are generally benign, but may indicate a more serious medical condition, such as blood clotting disorders.
+Purpura spots are generally benign, but may indicate a more serious medical condition, such as a blood clotting disorder.

 - bone marrow transplants